mirkomarras/dl-sentiment-coco/README.md

 ...
 ```

-Create the nested folders *embeddings/specific* within the project and copy the context-specific embeddings available at [this link]().
+Create the nested folders *embeddings/specific* and copy the context-specific embeddings available at [this link]().

 #### Train and test your model from context-specific embeddings and train/test comments files.